thyarles/pdf-outliner/README.md

 To do this job, we relly on [ESlint](https://eslint.org/) and you should lint your application before the pull requests, otherwise your PR will be deleted.
 To do so, install `yarn dev` packages and work as usual.

-When you try to commit the code, the tool [Husky](https://www.npmjs.com/package/husky) will do a lint check and if it find any error, your commit will be denied.
+When you try to commit the code, the tool [Husky](https://www.npmjs.com/package/husky) will do a lint check and if it finds any error, your commit will be denied.

 ```bash
 $ yarn install